 An enthusiastic group of 25 people participated in a workshop to explore using data and analytics as part of programme and module review and enhancement.

-As part of curriculum analytics pilot we have worked with five universities to develop some visualisations using existing data from learning analytics to provide insights into course and module design and learning activities.
+As part of a curriculum analytics pilot we have worked with five universities to develop some visualisations using existing data from learning analytics to provide insights into course and module design and learning activities.
 An overview of the curriculum analytics project was presented at the learning analytics network meeting in October.
 An overview of curriculum analytics and a live demonstration were also provided at the workshop.

 In the workshop participants explored four scenarios with sets of visualisations created as part the pilot project.
 All data was fake or de-identified and the visualisations are alpha products and the focus has been on the usefulness of the data and metrics.
 The user design will be part of the next phase of development.
 Details of the scenarios and visualisations are available.